oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 matches the value of the property.
 Clients SHOULD use `PATCH` and specify only those properties intended to be changed.

-Entity-id and entity type cannot be changed when updating an entity.
+The entity-id cannot be changed when updating an entity.
-However, format-specific rules might in some cases require providing entity-id and entity type values in the payload when applying the update.
+However, format-specific rules might in some cases require providing the entity-id in the payload when requesting the update.

 For requests with an `OData-Version` header with a value of `4.01` or greater, if the entity representation in the request body includes an